Is morning sickness only in the morning?

 - Your sleep cycle: We all sleep in cycles, and you might naturally sleep more lightly at a certain time each night.
 You’re more likely to be woken by nausea in a light sleep state.

-- Your central heating or AC: If your room is getting warmer at the same time every night, it might also be triggering your nausea.
+- Your central heating or AC: If your room is getting warmer at the same time every night, it might exacerbate your nausea.

 If you always feel worse or throw up in the evening, it might be worth looking at whether you can reorganize your day and turn in an hour or two earlier.